List of Hajime no Ippo characters: Takeshi Sendō

 Sendō is an aggressive mid-range fighter, and his specialty punch is the "Smash", Deadly Smash and Ultra Low Smash which was popularized and created by Donovan Ruddock.
 He resides in the Naniwa Ward of Osaka, where he is known as "Rocky" and the "Naniwa Tiger" - although he emphatically denies any relation to the fictional character, explaining that the "Rocky" nickname was influenced by his power boxing style similar to that of Rocky Marciano, the only heavyweight champion in history to retire undefeated.
 In a recent interview with Shōnen Magazine, Hajime no Ippo's manga artist, George Morikawa said that Hidekazu Akai was also one of his models for Sendo.
 Like Sendo, Akai was from Osaka and was nicknamed the Naniwa Rocky.

 Sendo's mother died after childbirth, so he spent his first years with his father and paternal grandmother, raised under the motto "you should protect those around you".
 When he was around five years old, his firefighter father died while rescuing a boy about the same age as Sendo during a blaze.
 Sendo, proud of his father's sacrifice, continued to follow his advice by trying to help others.
 He started by helping people from bullies, but eventually became very violent with his "justice".
 By high school, Sendo had already become one of the most feared street fighters and gang leaders in Osaka, but not attacking people, rather defending the weak.

 One day while looking for people to test his strength against, he beat up several initiate boxers from the Naniwa boxing gym and met their coach, Yamaoka, who told him not to boast "until he knocked down a real boxer" (but privately bragged about his intensity).
 He followed Yamaoka to his gym and declared his intent to prove he was the strongest in Japan, going on to win the Western Japan Rookie Championship.
 As a result, he was slated to fight his counterpart Ippo, the Eastern Rookie King Champion, in the All Rookie King Japan Tournament.
 However, during the fight for the division title, Ippo injured his right hand and as a result decided to skip the fight.
-After finding this out, Sendo immediately leaves Naniwa for Tokyo and heads to the Kamogawa Gym to speak with Ippo - and as Sendo explained that all he wanted was to fight the strongest person he could and win, Ippo realized he felt the same way, and so decides to go on with the match despite his handicap, fighting with an anesthetized hand.
-In the end Sendo loses the fight by TKO - however, Ippo felt that the issue of who was strongest was still unresolved; at the end of the third round Sendo had unleashed a brutal flurry of blows that Ippo barely weathered before the bell rung, but at the start of the fourth round Sendo couldn't rise from his seat - Ippo had actually knocked him unconscious due to a blow to his temple, and his final attack was out of pure instinct.
+After finding this out, Sendo immediately leaves Naniwa for Tokyo and heads to the Kamogawa Gym to speak with Ippo—and as Sendo explained that all he wanted was to fight the strongest person he could and win, Ippo realized he felt the same way, and so decides to go on with the match despite his handicap, fighting with an anesthetized hand.
+In the end Sendo loses the fight by TKO—however, Ippo felt that the issue of who was strongest was still unresolved; at the end of the third round Sendo had unleashed a brutal flurry of blows that Ippo barely weathered before the bell rung, but at the start of the fourth round Sendo could not rise from his seat - Ippo had actually knocked him unconscious due to a blow to his temple, and his final attack was out of pure instinct.